Hjorthmedh/RGCmorphology/ms/intro.md

 staining.
 However, as we were unable to reliably observe two separate VAChT bands, we could not use the bands to determine stratification depth.
 We instead calculated the stratification depth relative to the soma centre.
-However, we found that there was considerable overlap between the different RGC types according to stratification depth (Table 3).
+We found that there was considerable overlap between the different RGC types according to stratification depth (Table 3).
 There were also significant overlaps between the RGC types based on other features.
 For example, Table 3 shows that Hoxd10 generally had a larger dendritic area than other RGC types but that the standard deviation is so large that the range spans the whole spectrum of values of other RGC types.
 To assess the predictive powers